rpaluvee/tmdb-api/README.md

 ## Scope

-The purpose of this library is to provide its user with the ability to easily search for movies and TV shows and receive details about them.
-Currently this library supports only a subset of methods defined in TMDb API.
-To view all the methods available, you should head over to
+The purpose of this library is to provide its user with the ability to easily use the features provided by the TMDb Web API in Java.
+All of the supported features are described under the Features section.
-[TMDb API overview](https://www.themoviedb.org/documentation/api)
+To view all the features available in the TMDb API, you should head over to the [TMDb API overview](https://www.themoviedb.org/documentation/api)

 ## Features